BellAppLab/Backgroundable/README.md

 })
 ```

+Optionally, you can set the `onTimeoutCallback:` when instantiating a new `AsyncOperation` to be notified when your operations times out.

 ### Cancelations

 As per [Apple's documentation](https://developer.apple.com/documentation/foundation/operation/1408418-iscancelled), it's always a good idea to check if your operation has been cancelled during the execution of its closure and shortcircuit it prematurely if needed.
 For example: